vladpi/yappa/README.md

   at [stackoverflow](https://stackoverflow.com/questions/66640705/how-can-i-install-grpcio-on-an-apple-m1-silicon-laptop)

 # Limitations
+There are some limitations, however YandexCloud team is constantly releasing the features and services.
+Also, this project will try to keep up.
+So stay tuned :)
 ## Frameworks support

 At this point WSGI applications and raw functions are supported, tested on Flask and Django.
 ASGI applications (FastAPI,